rocky-linux/documentation/docs/guides/development/package_dev_start.md

 Let's walk through a typical installation and usage scenario of the devtools.

 ## Dependencies
-Several packages are required on the system.
+Several packages are required on the system before you can begin to use the devtools.
 These commands have been tested on Rocky Linux but should work on CentOS 8 / RHEL 8 too
 ```
 dnf install git make golang
 ```